 How to get a loan for working capital?

 Working capital loans are available from various sources, including online lenders, banks, and credit unions.
 You must decide on the type of lender you want to work with before applying for a business loan.
+This is important as interest rates and applicable taxes differ depending on where you live.
+Business loans for Chicago-based businesses will vary from loans for San Diego-based businesses, for example.

 The best options for established businesses with collateral and good credit are banks and credit unions, which typically have the lowest interest rates.
 If you have a shaky credit history, online lenders may make more sense.
 However, they usually charge higher APRs than banks and credit unions.